-There was no evidence of carbon fertilization in this study.
-Climate change has had a largely negative impact on the jack pine studied and growth continues to decline.
-Water use efficiency, expected to increase as carbon dioxide concentrations rise, is a negative predictor of growth and appears to show drought stress rather than any efficiency in any beneficial sense.
+Carbon fertilization was not evident in this study.
+Changes in climate have had a largely negative effect on the jack pine studied and its growth continues to decline.
+Water use efficiency, expected to increase as CO2 concentrations rise, is a negative predictor of growth and appears to show drought stress rather than efficiency in any beneficial sense.
 This, by and large, is consistent with the literature on the subject.
-Large scale reviews [Boisvenue and Running, 2006; Gedalof and Berg, 2010; Peñuelas et al., 2011; Silva and Anand, 2012] show that any carbon fertilization effect that is present is likely weak and that intrinsic water use efficiency is a poor predictor of the strength of these effects.
-[Girardin et al., 2011] compared a process based model to study to the observed tree ring growth in jack pine.
-As in this study, they found that carbon dioxide fertilization was not necessary to explain the changes in growth observed.

-Going forwards, there are three major challenges in detecting carbon dioxide fertilization using tree ring chronologies.
-First, confounding climate variables must be controlled for.
-This is often challenging when only a relatively short approximately 100 year calibration period is available but process-based models and more sophisticated regression techniques such as the generalized additive models used here may help.
-An increase in growth as carbon dioxide levels rise does not imply carbon fertilization.
+Large scale reviews [Boisvenue and Running, 2006; Gedalof and Berg, 2010; Peñuelas et al., 2011; Silva and Anand, 2012] show that any carbon fertilization effect that may occur is likely weak and that intrinsic water use efficiency is a poor predictor of the strength of these effects.
+Girardin et al. [2011] compared a process-based model to study the observed tree ring growth in jack pine.
+As in this study, they found that CO2 fertilization was not necessary to explain the changes observed in growth.The three major challenges facing those wanting to detect carbon dioxide fertilization using tree ring chronologies are as follows: First, confounding climate variables must be controlled for.
+This is often challenging when only a relatively short (approximately 100 year) calibration period is available.
+However, process-based models and more sophisticated regression techniques such as the generalized additive models used here may help.
+An increase in growth as CO2 levels rise does not necessarily imply that carbon fertilization is occurring.
 Second, long-term trends need to be appropriately reconstructed.
-Individual-series standardization is still widely used despite its long-known difficulties in reconstructing long-term trends.
+Individual-series standardization is still widely used despite its long-known limitations for reconstructing long-term trends.
 Furthermore, modern sample bias may be a major problem when estimating trends longer than the lifespan of a single tree.
-Fortunately, as clearly demonstrated here, factor regression standardization can address this bias.
-Finally, there needs to be more subtlety in the search for bioclimatic signals of carbon fertilization.
-The physiological literature makes specific predictions about the effect of carbon fertilization on water use efficiency: plants will become more drought-tolerant and the trade-off between stomatal conductance and photosynthesis will become less harsh.
-This should manifest in a shift in climatic optima.
-Drier, hotter weather will have less effect on growth and necessitate smaller increases in water use efficiency [Soulé and Knapp, 2006].
-Future research need to move beyond linear climate response models to look for these shifts rather than a simple increases in growth.
+Fortunately, as clearly demonstrated here, factor regression standardization can be used to address this bias.
+Finally, more subtlety is needed in the search for bioclimatic signals of carbon fertilization.
+The physiological literature makes specific predictions about the effect of carbon fertilization on water use efficiency: plants will become more drought tolerant and the trade-off between stomatal conductance and photosynthesis will be reduced.
+This combination should manifest in a shift in climatic optima.
+Drier, hotter weather will have less effect on tree growth and necessitate smaller increases in water use efficiency [Soulé and Knapp, 2006].
+Future research needs to move beyond linear climate response models to look for these shifts, rather than focusing on simple increases in growth.

 References